Walk for the Alannah & Madeline Foundation

 More than 20 years ago, the Alannah & Madeline Foundation first took a stand in the face of unspeakable tragedy and made a promise to do everything within its power to protect children from harm.
 To ensure children touched by violence can heal from it.
 To serve as a beacon of hope for a better, safer world.

 The Foundation's purpose took hold, and its impact grew.
-Now, knowing the dangers children face today are increasingly complex, it continues to adapt and evolve.
-It is building a meaningful alliance around the country to identify, prevent and respond to the modern challenges children and young people face.
+Now, knowing the dangers children face today are increasingly complex, they continue to adapt and evolve.
+They are building a meaningful alliance around the country to identify, prevent and respond to the modern challenges children and young people face.

 This is their promise.

 Three Capes Lodge Walk for the Alannah & Madeline Foundation

 Journey along some of the world’s highest sea cliffs with The Three Capes Lodge Walk, the only fully guided Three Capes Track experience with accommodation inside the National Park.
 The experience begins with salty wind in your hair - a boat cruise across to Denman’s Cove.
 It’s then onward to Crescent Bay Lodge, sitting loftily with views across to Cape Raoul.

 Day two includes summiting Arthurs Peak (keep an eye out for sea eagles), making our way to Cape Pillar Lodge, home for the next two nights.
 Perhaps a massage or relaxing bath while dinner is being prepared?
 Your pick for day three - an adventure through silver gum forest out to Cape Pillar and the infamous Blade or lazing the day away at the lodge.
 We must say, the views out to Tasman Island from the Blade are something else.